5and5/BO2-Remix/README.md

 - Staffs can be upgraded without doing the easter egg steps
 - Upgraded lighting does infinite damage
+- Pack-a-punch camo can be replaced with Mob of the Dead animated camo `anim_pap_camo_origins 1`

 ### Crazy Place